-Our current system of gaining a “testimony” is incredibly manipulative.
+Our current system of gaining a “testimony” is manipulative.
 If members or investigators “feel the spirit” during a discussion of Joseph Smith or while reading the book of Mormon, we ask them to accept this as proof that Mormonism is the only true church.
-If they “feel the spirit” while listening to a general conference address, we ask them to accept this as proof that these men are called of god and essentially everything any of them say is the word of god.
-This is synonymous with asking people to kiss someone or hold a baby or view a sunset and then asking them to accept these good feelings as testimony that the LDS church is God’s only true church and thus all its tenets are true.
+If they “feel the spirit” while listening to a general conference address, we ask them to accept this as proof that these men are called of God and essentially everything any of them say is the word of God.
+This is synonymous with asking people to kiss someone or hold a baby or view a sunset and then asking them to accept these good feelings as testimony that the one involved is their only love or that the LDS church is God’s only true church and thus all its tenets are true.
 We need to stop manipulating people into drawing man-made conclusions which aren’t necessarily true, from their very personal spiritual experiences.
 See ‘Is The LDS Church the Only True Church?
 Understanding Religion and Truth‘, for a detailed exegesis on how religious truth relates to religious pluralism and real truth.

 Watch the following video to see how impossible and dangerous it is to believe that spiritual emotional confirmation can serve as the sole basis for testimony.